-- To create a welcoming and safe learning environment in which everyone can be successful. - Provide clear guidance for children, staff and parents of expected levels of behaviour. - Develop a consistent and calm approach across the school which all children know and understand. - Ensure all adults take responsibility for managing behaviour and follow up incidents personally. - Ensure all adults use consistent language to promote positive behaviour. - To ensure that all learners are treated fairly and shown respect to promote good relationships. - Ensure restorative approaches are used. - To help learners take control over their behaviour and be responsible for the consequences of it - To ensure that excellent behaviour is a minimum expectation for all.
+- Provide clear guidance for children, staff and parents about expected levels of behaviour. - Teach appropriate behaviour through positive intervention. - Develop a consistent and calm approach across the school which all children know and understand. - Ensure all adults take responsibility for managing behaviour and follow up incidents personally. - Ensure all adults use consistent language to promote positive behaviour. - To ensure that all learners are treated fairly and shown respect to promote good relationships. - Ensure restorative approaches are used. - To help learners take control over their behaviour and be responsible for its consequences. - Recognise individual behavioural norms and respond appropriately. - To align our approach with our whole school values and vision.